Bourbaki degree of pairs of projective surfaces: The Bourbaki degree of pairs of projective surfaces

 \section{The Bourbaki degree of pairs of projective surfaces}

 In this section, we develop the concept of the \emph{Bourbaki degree} of pairs of projective surfaces on $\mathbb{P}^3$, determined by normal sequences $\sigma = (f,g)$ of homogeneous polynomials.
-We start with definitions and first results (\ref{subsec:bourbaki-degree-first}), followed by a reduction to the case of a projective plane curve (\ref{subsec:bourbaki-degree-proj-plane-curve}) and finish with comparison results relating the geometry of the Bourbaki scheme and the associated logarithmic sheaf, using free resolutions (\ref{sec:resolutions}), in particular introducing the class of \emph{nearly-free} sequences $\sigma$, which are characterized by $\Bour(\sigma) = 1$.
+We start with definitions and first results (\Cref{subsec:bourbaki-degree-first}), followed by a reduction to the case of a projective plane curve (\Cref{subsec:bourbaki-degree-proj-plane-curve}) and finish with results relating the geometry of the Bourbaki scheme and the associated logarithmic sheaf, using free resolutions (\Cref{sec:resolutions}).